dyfet/libcpr/FEATURES.md

 typically are installed under and included from /usr/include/cpr.
 These currently include:

+## cpr/bufio.h

+Basic low level stream and zero copy buffered I/O access to a low level file descriptors.
+This provides a low level buffered i/o concept similar to bufio in golang.

 ## cpr/clock.h

 Hi resolution monotomic clocking functions and monotomic thread support.
 This